 Nutcracker and Mouse King by ETA Hoffmann (1816)

 It’s been a long tradition in my house to go see the Nutcracker ballet during the Christmas season.
 But long before there was a ballet, there was a book or, rather a short story, that was the inspiration for arguably the most famous ballet of all time.
-On the night before Christmas, Fritz and Marie eagerly anticipate the arrival of their Godfather Drosselmeier who always brings them extraordinary gifts.
-This year, Marie receives a unique nutcracker doll that leads her into an ancient conflict and eventually into a magical realm filled with candy-coated castles, chocolate monarchs, and true love.
+On the night before Christmas, Fritz and Marie eagerly anticipate the arrival of their Godfather, Drosselmeier, who always brings them extraordinary gifts.
+This year, Marie receives a unique Nutcracker doll that leads her into an ancient conflict and eventually into a magical realm filled with candy-coated castles, chocolate monarchs, and true love.

 This volume also contains The Tale of the Nutcracker by Alexandre Dumas, which was inspired by Hoffman’s tale.